FEniCS/governance/governance.md

 - Openness & Transparency
 - Active Contribution
 - Institutional Neutrality

+The functions of Project governance are shared between:

+- Steering Council
+- Advisory Board

+### History

 Traditionally, Project leadership was provided by a subset of Contributors, called Core Developers, whose active and consistent